ElijahTanimowo/ElijahTanimowo/README.md

 ## Top Projects 🗂️

 #### Possession Protocol
-Possession Protocol is a project created in collaboration with the art program with the goal of creating a local multiplayer split screen game that can be played with controllers.
-I created the logic behind various UI elements along side crucial game features including loading and settings to help bring the game to life.
+Possession Protocol is a project created in collaboration with the art program with the goal of creating a local multiplayer split-screen game that can be played with controllers.
+I created the logic behind various UI elements alongside crucial game features, including loading and settings, to help bring the game to life.
+The game is available on itch [here](https://marwan-e.itch.io/possession-protocol).

 UI Programming and Implementation